Kitchen Kettle Village is a place for sharing laughter,...

 3529 Old Philadelphia Pike Intercourse, PA 17534

-Strasburg Rail Road | April 10-12
+Strasburg Rail Road | March 29-31

 Hop aboard the Easter Bunny Train at the Strasburg Rail Road.
 Welcome spring with a ride through beautiful farmland with Peter Cottontail as your conductor.
 Peter will delight boys and girls with an Easter surprise as he greets them on board this special train.
 Tickets must be purchased in advance.

-Kitchen Kettle Village | April 4, 10 & 11
+Kitchen Kettle Village | March 23-30

-Sight & Sound Theatres® | Check website for performance schedule
+Sight & Sound Theatres® | Check website for schedule

 The famous symbols of the egg and the rabbit during Easter trace back to Germany and the Pennsylvania Dutch are responsible for bringing these traditions to America.

-Easter traditions in Germany date back to the 1500s and the Pennsylvania Dutch who immigrated to the United States continued the tradition of the Oschter Haws, or Easter Hare.
+Easter traditions in Germany date back to the 1500s and the Pennsylvania Dutch who immigrated to the United States continued the tradition of the Oschter Haws or Easter Hare.
 If the children were good, the Easter Hare would lay colored eggs in the grass for them to discover.
 However, instead of baskets, the children would prepare special nests using their own bonnets or hats.

-The custom did not catch on nationally until the early 1900s, for the idea of an egg laying rabbit was a rather hard sell to non-Germanics.
+The custom did not catch on nationally until the early 1900s, for the idea of an egg-laying rabbit was a rather hard sell to non-Germanics.